 WHO IS A YOUTH HOUSING WORKER?

-This role is a part-time, on-site, housing based case management that offers 15 hours per week, working Saturday and Sunday, 2:30pm-10:30pm within our Benvoulin Youth Housing program.
+This role is a part-time, housing based case management within a youth focused supportive housing program that offers 15 hours per week, Saturday and Sunday, 2:00pm-9:30pm.

 WHAT DOES A YOUTH HOUSING WORKER DO?